 The BlackBerry 10 Native SDK supports OpenGL ES versions 1.1, 2.0, and 3.0.
-OpenGL ES allows you to render 2-D and 3-D graphics to a display.
-The OpenGL ES APIs are bound to an Embedded Graphics Library (EGL) surface which is bound to a native window.
-This forms a pipeline which your OpenGL ES code goes through.
+OpenGL ES allows you to render 2-D and 3-D graphics to a device screen.
+The OpenGL ES APIs are bound to an Embedded Graphics Library (EGL) surface, which is bound to a native window.
+This binding forms a pipeline that your OpenGL ES code goes through.

 Standard graphics pipeline

 To display an OpenGL ES model on a device, the standard graphics pipeline on BlackBerry 10 must be set up.
-Your OpenGL ES code is bound to an EGL surface that is bound to the Screen API.
-After the pipeline is set up, your OpenGL ES model displays on the device.
+Your OpenGL ES code is bound to an EGL surface that is bound to the Screen Graphics Subsystem.
+After the pipeline is set up, your OpenGL ES model is displayed on the device.

 Embedded Graphics Library